 The site is named for David Topper, a forester who led Goodyear to the site in the early 1980s.
 Goodyear established the presence of 13,000-year-old Clovis artifacts of flint and chert on the site and later found a fire ring with 50,000-year-old plant remains.
 The Topper site is one of the most important in the country and is yielding clues to ancient civilizations that will help us to better understand the past. ||

-Below is a link and extracts of a report on the book: The First American by Christopher Hardaker.
-It is about the archaeological evidence found in Mexico that proves that man did not first go to the Americas across the land bridge of Siberia some fifteen thousand years ago, but that he lived there much earlier, at the same stage of development as man in Eurasia, Africa and Ocea (The term given in Oahspe for the Islands of the Oceans of Earth), around 40,000 to 50,000 and more years ago.
+The First American by Christopher Hardaker is about the archaeological evidence found in Mexico that indicates that man did not first go to the Americas across the land bridge of Siberia some fifteen thousand years ago, but that he lived there much earlier, at the same stage of development as man in Eurasia, Africa and Ocea (Ocea is the name given in Oahspe for the Islands of the Oceans of Earth), around 40,000 to 50,000 and more years ago.

-Therefore it is not out of bounds, for valid hypotheses to conjecture that he did not originally migrate to those areas from Africa, but that he appeared there, around the same time he appeared in other areas of the world.
+This adds to the growing paleoarcheological evidence that man did not originally migrate to those areas from Africa, but that he appeared there, around the same time he appeared in other areas of the world.
 And this is consistent with Oahspe which reveals that the second appearance of I'huans upon the earth was around 39,000 years ago.
 (Oahspe, Synopsis of Sixteen Cycles.)